To view this webpage in Spanish, click here.

 - Filemón Manzano Mendez

-The Core Committee is the primary instrument for 1) Developing the structure of the USNA, 2) Overseeing the revision process, 3) Evaluating the species and topics to include, 4) Evaluating topics from the current SNA that need revising, and 5) Soliciting members to the associated teams.
+The Core Committee is the primary instrument for 1) Developing the structure of the USNA, 2) Conducting peer reviews, 3) Evaluating the species and topics to include, 4) Evaluating topics from the current SNA that need revising, and 5) Soliciting members to the associated teams.